-Additionally, staff suggests the total restaurant space, if permitted would be limited to no more than 20 percent of the gross floor area of any B-1, Planned Commercial Center.
+Additionally, in the attached draft ordinance language, staff suggests the total restaurant space would be limited to no more than 20 percent of the gross floor area of any B-1, Planned Commercial Center.
 The limitation proposed by the applicant of 4800 square feet is slightly less than 20 percent of the Peachtree Plaza's size of 24,949 square feet, as provided in the Assessing Department records.
 This limitation would help alleviate any parking concerns within existing smaller commercial centers, as restaurants typically generate more traffic than retail uses, and once restaurant uses begin to exceed 20 percent of the floor space in a shopping center, the parking issues may arise.